IBM/BluePic/BluePic-OpenWhisk/README.md

 ### httpGet

 Just a test sample to make sure Swift 3 actions with HTTP support using KituraNet is available.
+Originaly from https://github.com/openwhisk/openwhisk/blob/master/catalog/samples/httpGet.swift

 ---